aradinbar/stockbot/README.md

   3.c++ engine - a c++ engine to anazlyze the stocks.

 Description
-- The python scrapper download all the sp500 stock symbols. for eatch one of the stocks the scrapper download stock data : p/e, current-     ratio, etc.
+- The python scrapper download all the sp500 stock symbols. for each one of the stocks the scrapper download stock data : p/e, current-     ratio, etc.
 - The python scrapper save all the data to an sql database file.
--
+- The c++ engine reads the database, calculate every stock by benjamin graham parameters and gives indicator to every stock from 0-7.
+- The c++ engine will display the 10 best stocks to buy at this moment, according to benjamin graham algorithm.

 Installation